RadekNecas/eShopWebApi/README.md

 because data and metadata are separated and for more reasons.
 Normally I would discuss it with customer or Rest API client and I would implement version that suits them better.

 ### Known Limitations
+* Sometimes happened that Docker container with sqlserver does not accept sa password.
+I was not able to resolve this issue.
+After restart of computer issue disapeare.
 * In-memory database can be used in production code not just in tests.
 Normally I would never make in-memory DB part of production code.
 I've implemented it only because of my interpretation of specification (might be useful for demo purposes).
 * Some configuration, like connection string etc, should be configured via some secure storage not with env. variables.
 I've chosen this implementation for simplicity and because